Targeted Function Balancing: Motivation for TFB

 \subsection{Building blocks}

-This section reviews several weighting procedures in the literature and categorizes them into three families: propensity score, exact balancing, and approximate balancing weights, the last of which includes TFB.
-Within each family, particularly focus is given to the tension between the assumptions on $f_0$ required for unbiasedness and the resulting estimators' feasibility.
+This section reviews two families of weighting procedures in the literature: propensity score and balancing weights, the latter of which includes TFB.
+Within each family, focus is given to the tension between the assumptions on $f_0$ required for unbiasedness and the weights' feasibility.